Global Director, Office and Road Safety

 Board Member company since 2008

-Gabriel Kardos is the Director of Global Fleet and Office Safety at Johnson & Johnson where he partners with the global commercial pharmaceutical and Medtech sectors, fleet and office safety leaders including EHS&S campus leads and their operational teams to support the health and safety of field and office-based employees.
+Gabriel Kardos is the Global Director of Office and Road Safety at Johnson & Johnson where he partners with the global commercial pharmaceutical and Medtech sectors, fleet and office safety leaders including EHS&S campus leads and their operational teams to support the health and safety of field and office-based employees.

 Gabriel began his 21-year Johnson & Johnson career in 1997 as an Office Operations and Project Manager.
 Working across sectors in Shared Services, he administered all aspects of office facility operations at the Hungarian Johnson & Johnson affiliate while spearheading the company’s new office and warehouse relocation project.

 In 2000, Gabriel was appointed to Fleet Safety Manager EMEA providing support to numerous regional country fleet safety teams with over 13,600 drivers.
 In 2005 Gabriel took on additional EHS&S responsibilities becoming the Office Health & Safety Program Coordinator and the Six Sigma EMEA Coordinator.
 In 2013 Gabriel became the Senior Fleet Safety Manager for EMEA with additional responsibility for the Asia Pacific region.
 He successfully promoted a diverse and inclusive work environment engaging, inspiring and motivating 37 indirect fleet safety regional team leaders in more than 55 countries.
 Gabriel has a passion for ensuring employees arrive home safely to their families each day and is known as a highly customer-oriented individual collaborating across Johnson & Johnson operating groups and global regions.